projectara/greybus-spec/source/special.rst

     =======  ===========  ======  ==========  ===========
 ..

-The :ref:`greybus-protocol-error-codes` in the Operation Response message header shall not be used to determine the value of REFCLK sub-state after the response is received.
+The :ref:`greybus-operation-status` in the Operation Response message header shall not be used to determine the value of REFCLK sub-state after the response is received.
 It shall only be used to indicate the result of the Greybus communication.
-If the Greybus SVC Interface REFCLK Enable Response message header has the :ref:`greybus-protocol-error-codes` value different than GB_OP_SUCCESS, a Greybus communication error has occurred; the REFCLK sub-state identified in the Operation Request shall not have changed as a result of processing the request.
-If the Greybus SVC Interface REFCLK Enable Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS, it shall indicate that no Greybus communication error was detected.
+If the Greybus SVC Interface REFCLK Enable Response message header has the :ref:`greybus-operation-status` value different than GB_OP_SUCCESS, a Greybus communication error has occurred; the REFCLK sub-state identified in the Operation Request shall not have changed as a result of processing the request.
+If the Greybus SVC Interface REFCLK Enable Response message header has the :ref:`greybus-operation-status` equal to GB_OP_SUCCESS, it shall indicate that no Greybus communication error was detected.

-However, a :ref:`greybus-protocol-error-codes` in the Response message header equal to GB_OP_SUCCESS alone does not imply the intended REFCLK is now REFCLK_ON.
-When the Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS, the value of REFCLK may be determined given the result_code field in the Operation Response payload, as described in Table :num:`table-svc-interface-refclk-result-code`.
+However, a :ref:`greybus-operation-status` in the Response message header equal to GB_OP_SUCCESS alone does not imply the intended REFCLK is now REFCLK_ON.
+When the Response message header has the :ref:`greybus-operation-status` equal to GB_OP_SUCCESS, the value of REFCLK may be determined given the result_code field in the Operation Response payload, as described in Table :num:`table-svc-interface-refclk-result-code`.
-In particular, REFCLK is REFCLK_ON if the Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS and the result_code in the Operation Response payload is REFCLK_OK.
+In particular, REFCLK is REFCLK_ON if the Response message header has the :ref:`greybus-operation-status` equal to GB_OP_SUCCESS and the result_code in the Operation Response payload is REFCLK_OK.
 REFCLK shall not have changed value as a result of processing the request in any other combination of these two fields.